radovluk/Smart-Contract-Exercise/02-Decentralized-Voting-System/task/task-code/README.md

     owner = newOwner;
   }
 }
-// Derived contract
-contract VotingEnhanced is Ownable {
-  // Inherits all functions and modifiers from Ownable
+// Derived contract - inherits all functions and modifiers from Ownable contract VotingEnhanced is Ownable {
   function addCandidate(string memory name) public onlyOwner {
     // Only the owner can add candidates
   }